Freshman

 How Advising Works

-Once freshmen have earned a minimum of 12 credit hours and have earned an overall GPA of 2.5, they will be transferred to the academic department of their chosen major for advising.
-Students not meeting these requirements will remain in the Office of Freshman Advising until 24 credit hours are earned.
+Once students within the Office of Advising reach a minimum of 45 earned credit hours with an overall GPA of 2.2 or higher, they will be transferred to the academic department of their chosen major for advising.
+Students not meeting these requirements will remain in the Office of Advising until 59 credit hours are earned.
+Students within the College of Education and Music majors will start and remain in their academic departments, unless student requests a major change to a major within another college.

 Freshmen are advised based upon their selected major and according to the core curriculum listed in the catalog.
 After admission to the University, students seeking to change majors must notify their academic advisor to receive instructions as to next steps.
 Once the advisor has been notified and the major has been changed in the student information system, the student will be subject to the regulations of the catalog in effect at the time the major is selected.